missatrox44/moore-photography-tutorial/README.md

 ##
 #
-<center><span style="font-family: 'Georgia'; font-size: 2em;">The final product is you can be proud of!
+<center><span style="font-family: 'Tahoma'; font-size: 2em;">The final product is you can be proud of!
 No more sharing blurry pictures with friends and family.
 Impress employers and celebrate the captured moment(s). </span></center>

 <!-- ![Clear Picture](/assets/clear.jpeg) -->